kwhitley/apicache/README.md

 ## Usage

-Treeize currently has a single function, `grow`, that takes your results/rows of flat associative data and returns a full object graph;
+- `treeize.grow(flatData, options)` - takes your results/rows of flat associative data and returns a full object graph.
+- `treeize.set(options)` - sets global options for the lib.
+For example, to use a path delimiter of '>' instead of '+', call `treeize.set({ delimiter: '>' })`

+### Notes

 - The column/attribute order is not important.
-All attributes are sorted by depth before mapping.
+All attributes are sorted by depth and then alphabetically before mapping.
+- Each attribute name of the flat data must consist of the full path to its node & attribute, seperated by the delimiter.  `id` suggests an `id` attribute on a root element, whereas `name+first` implies a `first` attribute on a `name` object within a root element.
-- To imply a collection, use a plural name (e.g. "subjects" instead of "subject").
-Otherwise, use a singular name.
+- To imply a collection in the path/attribute-name, use a plural name (e.g. "subjects" instead of "subject").
+Otherwise, use a singular name for a singular object.
-- Use a `+` to seperate path nodes (e.g. "toys+name" implies a "toys" collection on a root level item.
-Each toy item would have [at least] a "name" attribute)
+- Use a `+` delimiter (default) to seperate path nodes.
+To change this, use the `treeize.set([options])` function.

+### Assumptions

+This library has several assumptions that make it possible.

+1. That each row represents a singular child item, that may contain many repeated ancestor columns.
+2. That each element in a collection node (including the root) will have a unique identifying signature (necessary to prevent duplication).
+This can be any one attribute, or the combination of any/all attributes.

+### Example

 ```
 var treeize = require('treeize');